 The final cost of decommissioning will be subject to external evaluation and will depend on future market prices and the extent of decommissioning works required, which are both subject to a degree of uncertainty.

-26. Issued capital
+25. Issued capital

-USD (\$) '000
+Authorised shares USD (\$) '000

-1
+1,000 ordinary shares 1

-1
+Total authorised shares 1

-450,000
+Total share premium reserve 500,000

 Fully paid ordinary shares carry one vote per share and carry the right to dividends.